 2.3 - Temporal boundary

-Over which period should emissions be accounted for?
+Over which period shall emissions be accounted for?

 Source: Pexels

-A Bilan Carbone® must quantify an organisation's emissions over a time interval called the temporal boundary of the approach.
+A Bilan Carbone® shall quantify an organisation's emissions over a time interval called the approach's temporal boundary.

 Example: construction projects may take place over several years and the Bilan Carbone® then includes all associated data and emissions from the years of the project.